ASFaust/SLMfun/experiments/SystematicRNNExploration/readme.md

    * `results_02_big_hyperparameters.png` - scatterplot of the influence of the hyperparameters on the results

 ## Next Steps In this project
-1. Finish training `training_02_big.py`
+1. Evaluate the results of the second experiment
-2. Evaluate the results of the second experiment
+2. Evaluate on multiple runs - so far I only trained each RNN once :D
-3. Evaluate on test data
+3. Let the RNNs generate text and evaluate the generated text by human evaluation to see where we are at
-4. Evaluate on multiple runs - so far I only trained each RNN once :D
+4. Evaluate on test data
 5. Evaluate on byte pair encoding data instead of the simple byte level autoregressive language modelling

 ## General findings